iamdejan/portfolio-gokarna-blog/content/posts/20210621_the_magic_of_haversine_distance.md

 ![](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*yDZBP21VPYfdgsE7_9Nmeg.png)

-And that’s how you get the central angle.
+And that's how you get the central angle.

 **NOTE:** there are 2 similar terms in this subsection, which is *formula* and *function*.
 Although similar, they are not the same.
 There is a post about that [here](https://www.calculushowto.com/formula-vs-function/).

 # The Implementation

-Now, after we know how to calculate Haversine Distance, it’s time to implement it.
+Now, after we know how to calculate Haversine Distance, it's time to implement it.

-After doing a little bit of Googling on converting degree to radians, using Go Language’s `math` library, the implementation is finished.
+After doing a little bit of Googling on converting degree to radians, using Go Language's `math` library, the implementation is finished.
 It looks like this:
 ```go
 package main